lowRISC/sonata-system/capability_modification_reference_guide.md

 end:
 ```
 ## CIncAddrImm
-This instruction takes a capability `cap` and an immediate `imm`.
-It then increments the address of `cap` by `imm` and invalidates
+The `CIncAddrImm` instruction increments the address of a capability `cap` by a signed immediate `IMM`.
+To ensure that the resulting address
-the capability if the new address is not in the representable range.
-The test checks that the new address is within the bounds
+remains with the bounds of the capability, the test firstly calculates the maximum value by which the address of `cap` can be incremented and remain valid.
-of `cap` before doing the operation.
-This ensures that `cap` is not invalidated by the operation.
+This is $cap.top - cap.addr$.
+If `IMM` is below this `CIncAddrImm` is run, otherwise it is skipped.
 ### Pseudocode
 ```python
 if cap.base <= cap.addr + imm < cap.top: